sprdgx/Asirem/README.md

     ```bash
     npm run dev

-Open your browser and navigate to http://localhost:3000 to view the landing page.
+Open your browser and navigate to http://localhost:3000 or http://localhost:3001 to view the landing page.

 2-/ To Run the ChatBot, follow these steps :